 The field of business is vast and diverse.
 It is also highly competitive, so it can be challenging to stand out.
 Business graduates may find themselves becoming general practitioners instead of specializing in a particular field.
 As a result, they can be stuck and struggle to take their career to another level.

 This is where career advancement comes in.
-They can actually make a way to position themselves to succeed and advance their career in the world of business.
+They can actually find a way to position themselves to succeed and advance their career in the world of business.

 Welcome More Responsibilities

-Taking matters into your own hand can help your career advancement plans.
-You can start by asking for more tasks and taking in more responsibilities.
+Taking matters into your own hands can help your career advancement plans.
+You can start by asking for more tasks and taking on more responsibilities.
 It is an excellent way of enhancing your chances of promotion and gaining recognition for your hard work.
-You will be able to use this to your leverage when it comes to negotiating your salary.
+You will be able to use this to leverage your salary.